micmor-m/json/README.md

 ```

 - If a different route is requested, the server will return an empty JSON string;
-- If one or more of the required parameter are missing, the server will return an empty JSON string;
+- If one or more of the required parameters are missing, the server will return an empty JSON string;
 - If one or more of the parameters are not parsable to number, the server will return an empty JSON string;